decentral1se/tasty-discover/README.md

 See the [integration test example][suffix-example] for more details.

 #### Omit test module suffix
-If you would prefer to remove the test file suffix naming constraint, you can set the following preprocessor line:
+If you would prefer to avoid the test file suffix naming convention, you can set the following preprocessor line:

 ```